Quilting Tools Include Tobacco for Pouncing

 Of course, it is always best if you can do a permanent set up without being disturbed...ever!

 Once you have a basic setup you can continue to adjust your arrangement until it is perfect.
-You do this by acquiring used dressers to use as your quilting table.
+You do this by acquiring used dressers to use as your quilting tables.

 Ask a contractor for throw out kitchen cabinets that are still usable.
 Most builders have to pay a fee to dump everything they tear out and would be happy for you to take the cabinets off their hands.